-The characteristics of particular Mortgages may also influence their principal payment rates.
+The characteristics of particular Mortgages may also influence their prepayment rates.
 For example, ARMs tend to have higher default rates than fixed-rate Mortgages.
-In addition, the rate of principal payments on Pass-Through Certificates backed by ARMs may be affected by changes in scheduled amortization resulting from adjustments in the interest rates and monthly payment amounts of the underlying ARMs.
+Also, different types of Mortgages may be affected differently by the same factor, and some factors may affect prepayment behavior on only some types of Mortgages.
+For example, second lien mortgages may be more sensitive than first lien Mortgages to the general cost of credit to borrowers.